-Wayne Attwood seeks to explore the emotional responses to human relationships, including the emotions that can be evoked by memory of relationships.
-He views these paintings as ‘ghosts of the memory of feeling’.
-Vagueness of memory or emotion is often why he eschews a literal or ‘realist’ approach, but leaves space for a vague or unresolved interpretation to express such motifs.
+The work considers the emotional responses to human relationships, especially the emotions that can be evoked by memory of relationships.
+Attwood views these paintings as ‘ghosts of the memory of feeling’.
+It is the often vagueness of memory or emotion as to why he eschews a literal or ‘realist’ approach, but leave space for a vague or unresolved interpretation to express such motifs.

-He uses various sources for each painting, ranging from old film photography to direct observation, to maintain the element of spontaneity and better capture a memory or an intimate response, as opposed to a face value depiction.
-The paintings are ‘searched-out’ by the progressive, (sometimes destructive) application of numerous interacting layers and marks, constantly moving the active paint layer around.
+The paintings are ‘searched-out’ by the progressive (sometimes destructive) application of numerous interacting layers and marks, constantly moving the active paint layer around.
 Improvisation is fundamental to the process.